DKA On The Rise: Dr. Satish Garg Explains Why

 It’s sad because it’s now close to a hundred years after finding insulin, and there is no true adjunctive therapy available.
-Pramlintide is approved, but hardly used… The only class of drug that might actually have a possibility in Type 1 diabetes is truly SGLT2 inhibitors because these are the only class of drugs that don’t require insulin for their action.
+Pramlintide is approved, but hardly used… The only class of drug that might actually have a possibility in type 1 diabetes is truly SGLT2 inhibitors because these are the only class of drugs that don’t require insulin for their action.

 Do you think there is still hope that SGLTs might be approved?

 It’s trending the wrong way.
-Remember when these trials in Type 1 diabetes were started, we didn’t know about the DKA risk with these drugs.
+Remember when these trials in type 1 diabetes were started, we didn’t know about the DKA risk with these drugs.
 In all fairness to the companies, they did not mitigate the proper risk of DKA because it wasn’t known.
-Only in 2016 did the FDA add the warning risk for this class of drugs, even for patients with Type 2 diabetes.
+Only in 2016 did the FDA add the warning risk for this class of drugs, even for patients with type 2 diabetes.

 I’m not sure how soon in the US it will get approved.
 I know that companies have a different perspective.
-However, having said that, it will continue to be used off-label, I along with many others have many patients with Type 1 diabetes who are using it off-label.
+However, having said that, it will continue to be used off-label, I along with many others have many patients with type 1 diabetes who are using it off-label.
 The problem is, if you don’t educate patients enough regarding mitigation strategies for DKA, you are likely to have adverse outcomes.
 I take about half an hour to 45 minutes anytime I start somebody on any of these drugs to explain the risks versus the rewards.
-Most patients like being on these medications as it takes away highs and lows BGs extremes commonly associated with type 1 diabetes.
+Most patients like being on these medications as it takes away highs and lows blood glucose levels (BGs) extremes commonly associated with type 1 diabetes.
 I always start on a smaller dose, gradually build it up, have them check blood ketones regularly, as blood glucose levels may not be high (euglycemic-normoglycemic DKA) as expected with DKA due to continued loss of glucose in the urine.
 Also, it is important to highlight in case of stress, planned surgery, ketogenic diets etc., that these drugs need to be discontinued due to a higher risk of DKA.
 Education is the key to success for reducing the overall risk of DKA with or without the use of these drugs.